Switching Bank Accounts: A Five-Step Guide

 Updated

 If you feel like you are being inconvenienced by your bank one too many times, it might be time to find a new one.
 However, making the change is not the simplest of tasks.
-So, if you are wondering how to switch banks, here is a quick step-by-step guide for effortless bank switching.
+So, if you are wondering how do this properly, here is a quick step-by-step guide for effortless bank switching.

 Select Your New Bank and Account Type